Brennall/HFH-SRD/Chapter05.md

 Divine 4	Duration:	special

 Similar to augury but more powerful, a divination spell can provide the caster with a useful piece of advice in reply to a question concerning a specific goal, event, or activity that is to occur within one week.
 The advice can be as simple as a short phrase, or it might take the form of a cryptic rhyme or omen.
-If the caster doesn’t act on the information, the conditions may change so that the information is no longer useful.
+If the caster doesn't act on the information, the conditions may change so that the information is no longer useful.
 The base chance for a correct divination is 60% + 1% per caster level.
 The Judge should roll this secretly.
 If the dice roll fails, false information is delivered.

 ### ESP	Range:	60'

 Arcane 2	Duration:	12 turns

 This spell permits the caster to detect the surface thoughts of one or more targets within range.
-The caster must designate a direction, and then concentrate for a turn in order to “hear” the thoughts.
-Each turn the caster may choose to “listen” in a different direction.
+The caster must designate a direction, and then concentrate for a turn in order to "hear" the thoughts.
+Each turn the caster may choose to "listen" in a different direction.
 The caster may stop listening, then resume again later, so long as the duration has not expired.
-A creature’s thoughts are understood regardless of the language.
+A creature's thoughts are understood regardless of the language.
 The target creature is not normally aware of being spied upon in this way.
 If it is aware, it may make a saving throw versus Spells to clear its thoughts and avoid detection.

 Rock more than 2 inches thick or a thin coating of lead or gold will block the spell.
 All undead creatures are immune to this effect, as are mindless creatures such as golems.